Cleveland Browns single-game tickets for home games to go on sale Thursday

 *Watch the video above to see who the Browns drafted this season.*

-CLEVELAND (WJW) — Cleveland Browns fans get ready!
-Single-game tickets for home games this season will go on sale starting Thursday.
+CLEVELAND, Ohio (WJW) — Cleveland Browns fans get ready!
+Single-game tickets for home games this season will go on sale Thursday at 7:30 p.m.

 The schedule will be released exclusively on “Browns Live: Schedule Release Show, presented by Progressive,” which airs Thursday at 7 p.m.
 ET on the Browns’ YouTube channel, Facebook page and Twitter.